arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 The leadership team will monitor activity on Jira tickets.

-TODO: Will we also monitor how many pair programming (or mentoring) sessions are taking place?

 ---

 ## 2. Roles Explained

 ### 2.1 Summary

-The new responsibilities acquired at each pay band build upon the responsibilities of the band below.

-A developer's "role" is therefore the sum of all the responsibilities at their own band and of the bands below.
+All software developers have a shared purpose: to use software engineering best practices to support rapid and safe delivery of high-quality software.

+However, we must match the right people to the right tasks to make sure all the work gets done and to make sure work remains challenging and enjoyable for all our developers.

+Certain work areas require more knowledge, skills, and experience than others.
+Therefore, the seniority of a software developer determines which types of work they should focus on.

-However, as developers increase in seniority their general focus is expected to shift from individual work to a whole-team approach.
+As a general rule, as a developer progresses through their career we expect their general focus to shift from individual work to a whole-team approach.

 ### 2.2 Responsibility Matrix

 The responsibility matrix below shows pay bands across the top and areas of responsibility down the side.
-The new responsibilities acquired at each role are therefore set out in a columnar fashion.
+The new responsibilities acquired at each pay band are therefore set out in a columnar fashion.

 |ROLE TITLE|Developer (bands 6 & 7)|Senior Developer (band 8a)|Principal Engineer (band 8b)|Development & Test Manager (band 8c)|
 |---| :--------------- | :--------- | :--------------- | -------------- |